-- · What sorts of exercises important to teach? - Very specific exercises for each joint? - More general exercise/activity (walking, gardening) - how and when to progress exercise and activities?
-Format of exercise/activity info? verbally/demonstration/ - Format of exercise/activity info? verbally/demonstration, paper or other format?
+- What sorts of exercises important to teach? - Joint specific exercises? - More general exercise/activity (walking, gardening) - Advice about how & when to progress exercise and activities? - Format of exercise/activity info? verbally/demonstration/ paper or other format? - · Anything else?

 3. Support and engagement